casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 **Flow**
 1. Editor sends DeleteFile request
 2. **If remote**:
-   - Convert to FileDesc
+   - Convert EditorFileDesc to FileDesc
    - Send `Msg::DeleteFile(file_desc)` to remote
+   - **Remote server processing**:
+     - Converts FileDesc to filesystem path
+     - Checks if path is file or directory
+     - For directory, find all the opened docs under it, collect all the subscribers of contained doc; for file, collect its subscribers too
+     - Deletes from filesystem
+     - If doc exists for this file/directory:
+       - Removes itself and contained docs (if directory) from registry
+       - Sends `Msg::FileDeleted` notification to each subscriber we collected earlier
-   - Wait for `Msg::FileDeleted` response
+     - Sends `Msg::FileDeleted` response to the original caller
+     - Or `Msg::ErrorResp(IoError)` if delete fails
+   - **Local server receives response**:
+     - Receives `Msg::FileDeleted` with req_id
+     - Sends DeleteFileResp to editor
 3. **If local**:
    - Convert to filesystem path
-   - Check if path is file or directory
-   - Delete from filesystem
-   - If Doc exists for this file:
-     - Remove from `self.docs`
+   - Perform same delete operations as remote
+   - Send DeleteFileResp to editor
-     - Notify all subscribers with `Msg::FileDeleted`
+   - Send `Msg::FileDeleted` notifications to subscribers
-   - Return success response

 **Errors**
 - `NotConnected`: If remote host not connected